mudgen/diamond-3/README.md

 # Diamond Standard Reference Implementation
-This is the gas-optimized reference implementation for the [diamond standard](https://github.com/ethereum/EIPs/issues/2535).
+This is the gas-optimized reference implementation for [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).

 Specifically this is a gas efficient implementation of the `diamondCut` function.
 It uses the least amount of gas to add/replace/remove functions.